Expand description

 traits.
 Optionally, the type can be marked asnullable

-to get an implemention ofglib::value::ToValueOptional
+to get an implementation ofglib::value::ToValueOptional

 . - Macro for deriving implementations of